dtcenter/MET/docs/Users_Guide/config_options.rst

   .. code-block:: none

+    -by column_name
-    -by column_name to specify case information
+       To specify case information.
+    -out_alpha
+       To override the default alpha value.
+    -derive
-    -out_alpha to override default alpha value of 0.05 -derive to derive statistics on the fly -column_union to summarize multiple columns
+       To derive statistics on the fly.
+    -column_union
+       To summarize multiple columns.

 * "aggregate"